Know Your ADA Wheelchair Ramp Requirements

 Raised Pedestrian Crossings

-Where the entire pedestrian crossing is raised up to the same height as the curb line, it might not be necessary to add a built-up curb ramp.
+Where the entire pedestrian crossing is raised to the same height as the curb line, it might not be necessary to add a built-up curb ramp.
 Raised crossings themselves bridge the gap between the sidewalk on either side as long as they are at least 36" wide and have sloping sides.

 Detectable Warnings